DominicBreuker/goncat/README.md

 so you don't have to write on one page of your pentest report that administrative access to servers without encryption or authentication is a problem while writing on the next page how you did exactly that.
 Second, it has automatic cross-platform PTY support for your convenience.
+Third, it can be used for tunneling.
+For now it supports local and remote port forwarding.
 Lastly, there are a few other convenience features such as session logging and automatic cleanup.